raphael-jms/micro-orbiting/README.md

 # ToDos

+**NowNow**
+- [x] Fix rest of code s.t. eMPC runs
+- [x] Add state publisher code for eMPC
+- [ ] Take care of linMPC terminal set
+- [ ] Wasn't there something small wrong with the implementation of the cost function of something?
+- [ ] implement reactive mode

 **Now**
 - [x] Check terminal constraint in spiral linearizing MPC!!!
 - [ ] Check proof for derivation of spiraling MPC!!!